timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

     the AWS console ("lambda-cd" in this example).

 ### Procedure: Testing the pipeline

-You can test if the hook works by pushing the changes.
+You can test if the hook works by pushing the changes to GitHub.

-1. Push the changes to the repo.
+1. Push the changes to the repository:
     ```bash
     git add .github/workflows/main.yml
     git commit -m "Add deploy configuration file"